-During the planning cycle, National Grid will analyse the first two years of the prevailing Investment Plan (See Section 3.3 "Gas Ten Year Statement) to verify whether the projects sanctioned during previous planning cycles are still required.
-In doing this, Licence requirements to release obligated capacity levels, commitments from capacity sold to Shippers in entry capacity auctions and commitments on exit for flat capacity, flexibility and pressures will be taken into account.
-National Grid will also maintain a regular dialogue with Shippers, DNOs and Developers to ensure that information on the progression of their projects may also be used to inform National Grid's investment decisions in a timely manner.
+During the planning cycle, National Grid will analyse the first two years of the prevailing Investment Plan (See Section 3.3 "Gas Ten Year Statement") to verify whether the projects sanctioned during previous planning cycles are still required.
+In doing this, Licence requirements to release obligated capacity levels, commitments from entry capacity and commitments on exit for flat capacity, flexibility and pressures will be taken into account.
+National Grid will also maintain a regular dialogue with Shippers, DNOs and Developers to ensure that information on the progression of their projects may also be used to inform